aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

 ### V. Use the Command-Line Interface (CLI) to Access HDFS (20 minutes)
 1. List the contents in HDFS under the root directory. `hdfs dfs -ls /`
 2. Create a home directory for yourself if it does not exist. `hdfs dfs -mkdir -p .`
-3. Upload a file to your home directory in HDFS. `hdfs dfs -put <filename>`
+3. Upload a small file, e.g., a `README` file to your home directory in HDFS. `hdfs dfs -put <filename>`
 4. List the files in your home directory. `hdfs dfs -ls`
 5. List all available commands. `hdfs dfs`